infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 ## Exercise 0: Drop in some dark mode compatible assets

 We'll need some dark mode assets later in this lesson.
-Copy the `sad-face-dark*.png` files from `files/01` into the project's `assets\images` directory
+Copy the `sad-face-dark*.png` files from `files/01` into the project's `assets/images` directory

 ## Exercise 1: Font scaling that looks good!